jishnu149/college-event-management-system/README.md

 - User profile management
 - Admin dashboard
 - Booking database using SQLite
-- Backend built using Node.js and Express
+- Backend built using Python and Flask